stpettersens/rust-clock/README.md

 # rust-clock
-Display a hh:mm:sss clock on the CLI in Rust.
+Create a hh:mm:ss clock for the CLI from seconds or milliseconds in Rust.